-Whether you have suffered an injury, your shoulder movement is limited or you have noticed that your shoulder blades stick out, known as winged scapula, shoulder blade exercises can make a big difference.
+Whether you have suffered an injury, your shoulder movement is limited or you have noticed that your shoulder blades stick out, shoulder blade exercises can make a big difference.

 Here we are going to look at the best exercises for scapular stabilization, starting with how to set the shoulder blade in the correct position so you can get the most benefit from scapular strengthening exercises.
 You will then find a program of scapular stabilization exercises in a range of positions and with different loads to ensure you build up dynamic stability so the shoulder can move and function properly throughout its full range.

-The shoulder blades aka scapula, are triangular shaped bones that sit flat on your upper back over your ribs.
+The shoulder blades, aka scapula, are large triangular shaped bones that sit flat on your upper back over your ribs.
 They link with both the:

 The scapula provides a stable base that allows for the huge range of motion at the shoulder.
 Scapular stability depends on the co-ordinated activity of 17 muscles that work together to ensure correct positioning throughout the shoulder complex as the arm moves.
 This is known as scapulothoracic rhythm.

-If there is weakness in these muscles, it affects the positioning and mechanics of the shoulder complex which can lead to pain, dysfunction and injury.
+If there is weakness in the scapular stabilization muscles, it affects the positioning and mechanics of the shoulder complex which can lead to pain, dysfunction and injury.
 One of the most common problems is “winging scapula” where the shoulder blades lifts away from the rib cage which results in abnormal shoulder biomechanics.